icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

 # iCub 3 - Stator/Rotor auto-calibration
-This page shows how to run the autocalibration procedure of the rotor/stator alignement on iCub3.
+This page shows how to run the autocalibration procedure of the rotor/stator alignement on iCub 3.

 ## Prepare the `.xml` files
 In order to get the values to put in the `.xml` files we need to modify the file enabling the autocalibration.